Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 Frequently asked questions

-Re:Sound distributes neighbouring-rights royalties to performers and record companies, and it can only pay the right ones if it can identify the exact recording that aired.
-The ISRC names one specific recording anywhere it's played, which is why the Commercial Radio tariff's music-use report includes an ISRC field for each recording.
-When your play log carries artist and title but no ISRC, matching is slower and more likely to miss.
+Re:Sound distributes neighbouring-rights royalties track by track, based on the music logs users file, and it can only pay the right performers and label if it can identify the exact recording that aired.
+That's why the ISRC appears in the commercial radio tariff's field list and on the webcast music-use template.
+When your log carries artist and title but no ISRC, matching is slower and more likely to miss.

 No. Re:Sound collects neighbouring rights in the sound recording (paying performers and labels); SOCAN collects performing rights in the musical work (paying songwriters and publishers).
-They're separate royalties, so a broadcaster typically reports to and pays both.
-SonoVault helps with the recording-identification side that Re:Sound's reports rely on.
+They're separate royalties, and a Canadian broadcaster typically reports to and pays both, from the same play log, which is why enriching it once helps twice.

 Enrich your report free

 Not affiliated with Re:Sound.
-SonoVault is an independent music metadata service and is not affiliated with, endorsed by, or connected to Re:Sound Music Licensing Company (Ré:Sonne).
+Sonovault is an independent music metadata service and is not affiliated with, endorsed by, or connected to Re:Sound Music Licensing Company (Ré:Sonne).
 We supply ISRC, label, and release data; you are responsible for your own membership, licences, and reporting, and for confirming Re:Sound's current requirements.
 Always verify data before you submit it.
-Official sources: Re:Sound — What We Do · Copyright Board of Canada — Re:Sound tariff.
+Official sources: Re:Sound - tariffs & reporting forms · Canada Gazette - Commercial Radio Tariff · Canada Gazette - Re:Sound Tariff 8 · Re:Sound - distribution rules.